How to cool a room with fan

 Fans with good quality motors and aerodynamically designed blades are the best choice for cooling a room.
-Atomberg’s Gorilla ceiling fans are a good example.
+Atomberg’s Ceiling Fans are a good example.
 Equipped with brushless DC motors, these fans operate noiselessly while producing excellent air circulation in the room.
 The best part about these fans is that they consume 65% less energy than regular fans.

 For a fan to work properly, you need to maintain it in good condition by keeping the blades free of dust and dirt.
 Often, fans with dirty and dusty fan blades start to get squeaky because the dust weighs them down and hampers the overall performance of the fan.
 Regular servicing and cleaning of fan parts can prevent performance issues in a fan.

 To cool a room with a fan, the foremost thing that is required is good ventilation.
 When the air has a chance to escape and enter a home, that is when fans can replace the stale air within the house with fresh air from outside.

 A house with numerous spacious windows, ventilators, and doors, is said to have good ventilation.
 In such spaces, it becomes easier for the fan to cool the room by bringing in fresh air from outside and driving the stale air out.
 Window fans, pedestal fans, and exhaust fans are great for this purpose.
 They not only cool the room but also drive out the moist and humid air inside the house while eliminating bad odors too.